 The MRTG is not intended for established investigators who are changing areas of interest.

 *The FAER Grant Management Committee will consider applicants with equivalent training or certification on a case-by-case basis.
-Submit questions regarding eligibility to Jody Clikeman, Program Coordinator, at JodyClikeman [at] faer.org.
+Submit questions regarding eligibility to Jody Clikeman, grants program specialist, at JodyClikeman [at] faer.org.
 Note that you may be asked to submit a curriculum vitae or other supporting documentation for the committee’s review.

 • During the two years of FAER-funded research, the recipient must devote a minimum commitment equivalent of nine calendar person months — 75 percent of the PI’s full-time appointment — to research and career development activities directly related to the FAER-funded project.
 (These activities may not necessarily be included in the specific aims of the FAER research plan.)